Acuant/AndroidSDKV11/README.md

 Must include EchipInitializer() in initialization (See **Initializing the SDK**).

-1. If you are using ProGuard, then you must add the the following to the configuration file (otherwise the echip read will fail at runtime):
+1. If you are using ProGuard, then you must add the the following to the configuration file (otherwise the eChip read will fail at runtime):

 		-keep class org.bouncycastle.jcajce.provider.** {
 			<fields>;